anaseto/goal/docs/FAQ.md

-Builtins support dictionary values whenever it makes sense (like for arithmetic builtins), and just apply to their value arrays like they would for a normal array (but returning the keys along when sensible).
+Builtins support dictionary values whenever it makes sense (like for arithmetic builtins), and just apply to their value arrays like they would for a normal array (but returning the keys along when sensible, and using upsert semantics for uncommon keys).
 The help only mentions cases that have some special dictionary-specific semantics.

 ## Which builtins generalize operations to arrays element-wise?